 You will have experience of planning and evaluating services and a proven record of delivering and leading on good quality and innovative work to young people.
 You will have worked with young people across different ages and ethnicities.
 You will have a good knowledge of approaches that work with groups of young people.
 It would be a particular advantage to have experience of how to advise post 16 year olds on the next steps.

 Future Men is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 In order to meet this responsibility, we follow a rigorous selection process.
-All employees within our organisation must provide two satisfactory references.
-Service delivery staff are required to undergo an enhanced DBS check.
+This role requires an enhanced DBS check.

 Future Men is an equal opportunity and a Living Wage employer.